voxelpushing/CS241Notes/Lecture 2.md

 We have two operations: load and store.

 Load transfers a word from a source address in RAM into a target register.
 The address is stored in the **Memory Address Register (MAR)**.
 The address then goes through the bus to the RAM, the data is returned on the bus and stored into the **Memory Data Register (MDR)**.
-The contens of the MDR is then moved to the target register.
+The contents of the MDR is then moved to the target register.
 These registers are separate from the ones in general use.

 Store just happens in reverse .